srobo/docs/tutorials/python.md

 If your computer has a compatible browser, go to <http://repl.it> and click Python.
 Enter your program in the box on the left, and click the arrow to run it.

-If your browser isn't compatible, another good online interpreter can be found at <http://codeskulptor.org>.
-It's very similar; simply enter your program into the left pane and click the play button to run it.
-The output will appear in the right pane.

-Whichever you choose, test it with this classic one line program:
+You can test it with this classic one line program:

 ~~~~~ python
 print "Hello World!"